 One night Beck introduced the song before playing it live by saying, "when you find those certain evenings where you're going around the bend a little too far, shining a little too bright, you got to put the lampshade on."

 Played live 7 times:

 Latest known live version: May 2, 2000

 Beck had to decide on some low-key acoustic folk songs to play during his set opening for Bob Dylan on December 16 1997.
-"Lampshade" was a perfect fit.
-I have no idea how long it had been since he had played it previously, but surely it'd been an awful long time.
-Beck's voice, a bit tentative after an illness, nonetheless sounds wonderful.
-It fits the song.
-His harmonica playing is also brilliant, and this was one of the highlights of the evening.
+"Lampshade" was a perfect fit, and fortunately Beck remembered it.
+Beck's voice, a bit tentative after an illness, nonetheless fit the song.
+His sharp harmonica playing also helped make this one of the highlights of the evening.